9th-circle/cryptography-core/README.md

 ## Unsafe Usage

 This library does other things, but I am not encouraging this behaviour.
-Stick to what's in this file.
+Stick to what's in this README.